 Household median income: $57,782

 People often see New York as a hotbed of museums, shops, restaurants, theater and varied cultures.
-That is a logical perspective, but if you want to enjoy all those diversions while living there, you’ll need to make $99,667 per year to live comfortably.
-And, New York is an extraordinarily pricey place to find housing.
+However, if you want to enjoy all those diversions while living there, you’ll need to make $99,667 per year to live comfortably.
+Plus, New York is an extraordinarily pricey place to find housing.

 The median household income in 2017 was $57,782, highlighting the major affordability gap between much of New York’s residents and financial comfort.

 Don’t expect to get a one-bedroom apartment for less than $1,200 a month in the metro area.
 The rent prices are also much more than that in many places, meaning you may pay a couple or even several thousand dollars monthly to have a roof over your head.
 Unless you’re really making it big in the big city, expect to live with roommates for an indefinite period of time.

 That’s not to say you should avoid living there by any means.
 Job opportunities, cultural enrichment and history all contribute to making this city a wonderful place to live.
 Just have realistic expectations before you decide to move.

 2. San Francisco, California

 Income needed: $123,268

 Household median income: $96,265